 Pupil's Name Year DOB Class Teacher

-Time Scale for Plan From m То
+Time Scale for Plan From То

 Understanding of the pupil

-Brief overview of their needs and the support they need.
+Brief overview of their need ls and the support they need d.

-Any strengths, particular considerations, particular requirements etc
+Any strengths, particu lar co nsideratio ons, particular requ uirements etc

 Pupil's view

-Ask who they wish to help them and what support they would like
+Ask who they wish to help t hem and what support they would like

 Parent's View

-Target Resources, deliv ources, delivery, timescale etc Review
+Target Resources, deliv very, timescale etc Review

-e.g. I can pull my trousers up
+e.g. I can pull my trous sers u ıр

 Parents/carer

 Child (if appropriate)